-YouTube is the largest search engine used today to answer questions, and the third most visited site on the web.
+Why lawyers should use YouTube in their online marketing strategy?
+YouTube is the largest search engine used today to answer questions and the third most visited site on the web.
 We talked a little about question-answering and what it does to your search findability.
 YouTube is the even more engaging side of that coin.

-If you want to know how you can use Youtube to attract new personal injury cases – read our article about law firm video marketing
+If you want to know how you can use Youtube to attract potential clients read our article about law firm video marketing

 People ask you questions all the time when you talk to them.
 There are easily two or three dozen questions that prospects ask you repeatedly—and then, a few one-off questions you may have thought were especially shrewd.

-Use YouTube as your platform to answer those questions and you will get attention.
+Use YouTube as a marketing campaign platform to answer those questions, and you will get attention.

 Webpage optimization for law firms requires a few definitions first:

-Let’s look at an example outside of the legal industry.
-Years ago, I was at a marketing conference and met this retired guy who had just sold his business for eight figures.
+Let’s look at an example outside the legal industry.
+Years ago, I was at a marketing conference and met this retired guy who had just sold his business for eight-figures.

 Naturally, I was curious.
 I asked what his business was and how he sold it for so much.